-you like it bassy, he says. and he’s right i guess, i like that gold heft of light juxtaposed with a little stormcloud, or that effect of a bright sunset slapped after a greyish snow. not against, but alongside, in cahoots with, visually defined by. that sun with that shadow. the two in the one.
+you like it bassy, he says. and he’s right i guess, i like that gold heft of light juxtaposed with a little stormcloud, or that effect of a bright sunset smack against a greyish snow. not against, but alongside, in cahoots with, visually defined by. that sun with that shadow. the two in the one.

 in these speakers, since i’m aging, i need the bass turned up, pronounced. that lower register grinding (not against) beneath bjorkian vocals. otherwise the rush of synthetic sounds on the upper registers sounds grating, tinny, thin. like this, with the bass turned up, the growls are evened up with female rage.